TourmalineCore/picachu-documentation/README.md

 ### Design <a name="design"></a>
 - Testing usability of designed feature and identifying inconsistencies with requirements
 - QA-Engineers write test-cases on a new feature.
-Test-cases storage in TMS “Qase”.
+Test-cases storage in Test Management System.

 ### Develop <a name="develop"></a>
 - Developers use TDD (Test Driven Development), so it includes writing tests before writing the actual code.